SALARY RANGE (approximate)

-Animal Control Officer II is represented by the Service Employees' International Union (SEIU) and is eligible for overtime compensation.
+Alcohol and Drug Treatment Specialist I/II/III are represented by the Service Employees' International Union (SEIU) and are eligible for overtime compensation.

-The eligible list established from this recruitment may be used to fill current and future Regular (including Temporary and Fixed-term), Intermittent, and Extra Help vacancies in Animal Services.
-There is currently one (1) Regular vacancy.
+The eligible list established from this recruitment may be used to fill current and future Regular (including Temporary and Fixed-Term), Intermittent, and Extra-Help vacancies within the Health Care Agency.
+There are currently ten (10) Regular vacancies.

 CLOSING DATE: Continuous and may close at any time; therefore, the schedule for the remainder of the process will depend upon when we receive a sufficient number of qualified applications to meet business needs.

 Duties may include, but are not limited to, the following:

 Conducts intake interviews, assessments, one-on-one counseling, teaches education classes, and leads small groups;

 Makes presentations to alcohol and other drug dependent clients and their families as well as to community groups and other agencies;